Piotrko64/Social-Flex/README.md

 -   Create simple Nextjs project with authorizations
 -   Use Firebase to storage images (I also learned how use Multer but using only Firebase will better and problemless)
 -   Connect DatoCMS with NextJS

+# Updating

+## 04.05.2022
+ - add emoji picker ( - next/dynamic will be helpful because emoji picker using document object)
+ - add message about state of upload image